GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Related Work

 \subsection{Responsible Large Language Models}

-Large Language Models have demonstrated exceptional capabilities across various domains~\cite{wei2022emergent, wei2022chain, kim2024mdagents, cheong2024not, tang2023medagents}.
-However, they can generate responses that violate human values due to the presence of inappropriate data in the unfiltered training corpus~\cite{cao2023defending, zou2023universal, yi2024jailbreak}.
-Efforts have been dedicated to aligning LLMs with human values~\cite{inan2023llama, Rafailov2023Direct, korbak2023pretraining, ji2023ai}.
-During these efforts, jailbreaking, whose aim is to test the safety mechanisms within LLMs, is crucial for identifying the underlying safety issues and thus helps to improve their safety capabilities~\cite{zou2023universal, yi2024jailbreak, chao2023jailbreaking}.
+Large Language Models have demonstrated remarkable capabilities across diverse domains~\citep{wei2022emergent, wei2022chain, kim2024mdagents, cheong2024not, tang2023medagents}.
+However, due to inappropriate or unfiltered data in training corpora, they can produce responses that violate human values~\citep{cao2023defending, zou2023universal, yi2024jailbreak}.
+Accordingly, significant effort has been devoted to aligning LLMs with human values~\citep{inan2023llama, Rafailov2023Direct, korbak2023pretraining, ji2023ai}.
+Within these efforts, jailbreaking—designed to probe LLMs' safety mechanisms—plays a crucial role in exposing underlying vulnerabilities and informing improvements to model safety~\citep{zou2023universal, yi2024jailbreak, chao2023jailbreaking}.